Green Line (Washington Metro): Route

 Along with the Red Line, the Green Line is one of two Metro lines that does not enter Virginia.
-It is also the only Metro line to run entirely inside the Capital Beltway.
+It is the only Metro line to run entirely inside the Capital Beltway.

 The Green Line requires 19 trains (10 eight-car trains and nine six-car trains, consisting of 134 rail cars) to run at peak capacity.
+There are rail yard facilities near the Branch Ave and Greenbelt stations.

-As of March 2018, all Green Line trains are required to only run 8 car trains.
+As of March 2018, all Green Line trains were required to only run 8-car trains.
+However Green Line trains began operating 6-car trains again in summer 2019, and full time by September 2022.

 Stations

 The following stations are on the Green Line.
 They are listed from south to north.

 Future

-A proposed extension from the line's Greenbelt terminus to Baltimore Washington International Airport has been studied.
-This expansion, which would also serve the Laurel and Fort Meade areas of central Maryland, would link the Washington Metro system to the Baltimore Light Rail of the Maryland Transit Administration.
+A proposed extension from the line's Greenbelt terminus to Baltimore/Washington International Airport has been studied.
+This expansion, which would also serve the Laurel and Fort Meade areas of central Maryland, would link the Washington Metro system to the Baltimore Light RailLink of the Maryland Transit Administration.